JorgeIvanDev/BrowserGame1/README.md

 game inspired by two different games;  SPY HUNTER and SPACE INVASION ITs a very simple game of catching my son.

-move rifht and left using arrows.
+move right and left using arrows.

 use mouse to click start on timer, which start parameters for score.